ArcBlock/abtnode-blocklet-install-demo/README.md

-# install-blocklet-from-github
+# abtnode-blocklet-install-demo

-Simple test blocklet that supports install from github
+Demo blocklet contains only static files, and supports install from github